-The cost of operation is considered as a secondary factor when buying or renting heavy equipment, this will be directly linked to the amount of fuel consumed by the vehicle in a given period of time.
-Through a simple operation it can be established that:
+The cost of operation is considered a secondary factor when buying or renting heavy equipment, this will be directly linked to the amount of fuel consumed by the vehicle in a given period of time.
+Through a simple operation, it can be established that:

 The total cost in fuel per hour = [Fuel consumption per hour ] x [Fuel price]

 The previous operation gives us the specific picture in relation to the cost of the total fuel consumed by the vehicle, however sometimes the variable “Fuel consumption per hour” is unknown and this could vary depending on the load factor received by the engine and of the type of operation that the machine performs.

 In the case of excavation vehicles, as well as other machines, the engine load factor can be directly influenced by any of the following variables affecting the final fuel consumption:

 - Parking periods in idle (keep the vehicle on without movement)

 - Manipulation of the tool implemented in the excavator or vehicle

 - Work downhill

 Other variables of great importance when determining the fuel consumption per hour are classified according to the application of the excavator that can be summarized in any of the following 3 cases:

 Low power consumption tasks are those that lead the engine to a load factor of between 20 to 40%, such as Excavation and movement of material to the designated station located at ground level, digging of shallow ditches for public works or application on low-density materials, including the movement of scrap metal.